BrunoAraya/brunoaraya/README.md

-<h1 align="center">Hola 👋</h1>
+<h1 align="center">Hi there 👋</h1>
-<p align="center">Estudiante de Magíster en Ingeniería Eléctrica · Universidad de Chile · Investigador en IA Médica 🧠</p>
+<p align="center">Master’s Student in Electrical Engineering · University of Chile · Medical AI Researcher 🧠</p>

 ---

-### 🧠 Sobre mí
+### 🧠 About Me

-Soy estudiante de Magíster en Ciencias de la Ingeniería, mención Eléctrica, con un fuerte interés en inteligencia artificial aplicada a la medicina.
-Actualmente participo como investigador en el equipo de **iHealth**, trabajando en proyectos de segmentación de imágenes médicas cerebrales, combinando arquitecturas como **U-Net**, **Visual Transformers** y modelos como **FastSurfer**.
+I am a Master’s student in Electrical Engineering at the University of Chile with a strong interest in artificial intelligence applied to medicine.
+Currently, I am a researcher at **iHealth**, working on brain medical image segmentation projects, combining architectures such as **U-Net**, **Visual Transformers**, and medical-oriented models like **FastSurfer**.

 ---

-### 🧪 Proyectos actuales
+### 🧪 Current Projects

-- 🎓 **Tesis de Magíster**:
+- 🎓 **Master’s Thesis**:
-  *"Detección de displasia cortical focal usando arquitecturas basadas en Transformers y CNNs en MRI cerebrales."*
+  *"Focal Cortical Dysplasia detection using Transformer- and CNN-based architectures on brain MRI."*
-  Implementado en PyTorch con énfasis en interpretabilidad y eficiencia.
+  Implemented in PyTorch, with an emphasis on interpretability and efficiency.

 ---

-### 🔧 Tecnologías y herramientas
+### 🔧 Technologies & Tools

 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)
 ![PyTorch](https://img.shields.io/badge/PyTorch-EE4C2C?style=for-the-badge&logo=pytorch&logoColor=white)